intumwa/ua-radar/README.md

 # UA-RADAR

-**_Note (31/12/2024): we're extending UA-RADAR to include capacities to filter out unncessary information from the browsing environment.
+>**_Note (31/12/2024): we're extending UA-RADAR to include the capacity to filter out unncessary information from the browsing environment when the user visits a website.
 Check back soon for more details._**

 This repository contains a collection of artifacts that support the results and findings described in the paper: [*UA-Radar: Exploring the Impact of User Agents on the Web*](https://arxiv.org/abs/2311.10420).
 The artifacts include various forms of data and code that were used in the experiments, as well as detailed documentation and instructions to help others reproduce and validate the results.